 - 1 teaspoon salt

-- Preheat grill to medium-high ( see notes for roasting)
+- Preheat grill to medium-high or oven to 425 F

 - With a sharp pairing knife cut 1-2 inch deep slits into the eggplant, all over especially around the bigger bottom area.
 This will allow them to cook more evenly, and help the smoke penetrate the eggplant.